myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-06T02:17:35.009Z
+>
+> All I can say is that Meta is socially credible and rich beyond comparison to Twitter.
+If Meta got serious, they could make Twitter out of business tomorrow.

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-06T01:33:59.578Z
+>
+> Tired of Threads.
+There is nothing technically interesting about it.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-05T22:51:57.851Z
 >
 >